Santa Monica Mountains: Climate

 The Santa Monica Mountains have dry summers with frequent coastal fog on the ocean (south) side of the range and rainy, cooler winters.
 In the summer, the climate is quite dry (except for the coastal fog), which makes the range prone to wildfires, especially during dry "Santa Ana" wind events.

-Snow is unusual in the Santa Monica Mountains, since they are not as high as the nearby San Gabriel Mountains.
+Snow is unusual in the Santa Monica Mountains, which are not as high as the nearby San Gabriel Mountains.
 The lower slopes of the range average between 15 and 20 in of rain per year, while the higher slopes of the central and western Santa Monica Mountains average 22 to 27 in of rain per year.
 The bulk of the rain falls between November and March.
 The higher rainfall in the central and western parts of the range results in more widespread woodlands (with oak, sycamore, walnut, bay laurel, alder and other trees) than the eastern part of the range, where trees are usually restricted to the stream courses.

 On January 17, 2007, an unusually cold storm brought snow in the Santa Monica Mountains.
 The hills above Malibu picked up three inches (eight centimeters) of snow - the first measurable snow in fifty years.
 Snow was reported on Boney Peak in the winter of 2005; and in March 2006, snow also fell on the summit of the mountain.
 Snow also fell on the peak of Boney Peak in late December 2008.
 The latest recorded snowfall in the area was in February 2019, when an unusual amount of snowfall accumulated in low passes in the mountains.
 That storm system also brought rare snowfall to the Los Angeles area.
 Heavy graupel was recorded in Malibu Canyon on January 23, 2021.
 It accumulated as low as 400 feet in elevation.